Healthdirect Free Australian health advice you can count on.

 Key facts

-• After having a baby, your periods will return at your body's own pace.
+• After having a baby, your periods will return at your body's own pace — there is no set timeline.

-• If you are breastfeeding, your periods may not return for months or even years after childbirth.
+• If you are breastfeeding, your regular periods may not return for months, and in some cases, even years after childbirth.

-• It's possible to become pregnant while you are breastfeeding.
+• You can still become pregnant while you are breastfeeding.

-• If you want to avoid pregnancy, talk to your doctor or nurse about safe contraception methods while breastfeeding.
+• If you want to avoid pregnancy, talk to your doctor or nurse about contraception methods that are safe to use while breastfeeding.

 When will my periods return while I'm breastfeeding?

-After having a baby, your periods will return at your body's own pace.
+After having a baby, your menstrual cycle (periods) will return at your body's own pace.

-If your baby is being fed using formula, you may find your periods return shortly after childbirth.
+If you feed your baby with infant formula, you may find your periods return shortly after childbirth.

-How long before your periods return while breastfeeding can depend on:
+How long it takes for your periods return while breastfeeding can depend on:

 • your baby's breastfeeding pattern (how often and how long your baby is breastfeeding)